-The foundational myth of the ministry of foreign affairs (MFA) is its imagined role as a black box in which the state determines its interests in the external realm and selects strategies through which to enact them.
-This foundational myth is rooted in the traditional theoretical concerns of international relations (IR), which have fostered the assumption of rational states as autonomous actors in an anarchic world.
-Of course, work in IR and particularly in the interdisciplinary field of diplomacy studies has done much to complicate this account, highlighting the more-than-rational nature of diplomacy as actually practiced by human beings, and also the diplomatic agency of cities, regions, non-governmental agencies, diasporas, religions, and other non-state actors.
-Nevertheless, it is because of the foundational myth that so many scholars have taken MFAs as an object of study, seeing them as a medium through which to examine the changing international system during a period of technopolitical transformation.
-This approach, often adopting the language of organisation studies and related fields, is interesting in that it points to the ways in which the MFA is multiply enmeshed.
-It is part of the larger state apparatus, and also part of the larger diplomatic system; buffeted by forces at work in both of these organisational ecosystems, the MFA can be seen less as an all-powerful agent of world politics and more like a tail being wagged by two different dogs.
-This short essay argues for an approach to MFAs that - paradoxically - decentres MFAs.
-It does so by advocating for an assemblage approach to diplomacy studies and international relations, an approach the author has written about extensively elsewhere, and which only briefly recaps here.
-Here, he goes further by discussing how assemblage helps us to consider paradiplomacy (and other non-state diplomacies) by actors who lack an MFA entirely.
-He does so via a discussion of the 2019 Grace 1 incident in Gibraltar, in which an Iranian oil tanker was interned by the Gibraltarian authorities.
-This essay's argument is that - at least in this case - we can see a distributed assemblage of foreign policy actors throughout multiple polities, collectively working towards coherence and agency.
+The foundational myth of the ministry of foreign affairs (MFA) is its imagined role as a black box in which the state determines its interests in the external realm and selects strategies through which to enact them.1 This foundational myth is rooted in the traditional theoretical concerns of international relations (IR), which have fostered the assumption of rational states as autonomous actors in an anarchic world.
+Of course, work in IR and particularly in the interdisciplinary field of diplomacy studies has done much to complicate this account, highlighting the more-than-rational nature of diplomacy as actually practiced by human beings,2 and also the diplomatic agency of cities, regions, non-governmental agencies, diasporas, religions, and other non-state actors.3 Nevertheless, it is because of the foundational myth that so many scholars have

-Müller 2012, 379.
+1 Müller 2012, 379.